oftc/oftc-web/Privacy_Policy.md

 services and enable certain functions.

 OFTC may collect the following information:
-* Nickname/handle on the OFTC network
+* Nickname/account on the OFTC network
+* Last time an account was used
 * IP address/hostname
 * Name and E-mail address
 * IRC channels created